Livl-Corporation/livl-shell/README.md

 - `false && echo "This won't be executed"`: Executes a command after another one only if the first one succeeded.
 - `false || echo "This will be executed"`: Executes a command after another one only if the first one failed.
 - `echo "Command 1"; sleep 3; echo "Command 2"; ls -l`: Executes multiple commands regardless of the success of the previous ones.

+## Batch Mode

+> ⚠️ The command should be enclosed in quotes to ensure it is passed as a single argument

+- `./livl-shell -c "ls -l|grep txt && echo heyyy"`: Executes a list of commands from the command line.
+- `./livl-shell --command "echo livl"`: Executes a list of commands from the command line.

 ## Background Execution